dsoto/ensp-202-notes/probability-distributions-and-gaussians.md

 - Quantitative Continuous data has a numerical value and can take any value
     - Example: length, mass, number of people

+## Characterizing a body of data

+We often ask two questions about data.
+The first is what is the central tendency or do the data point to some sort of majority value.
+The second is how tightly clustered are the data.
+Does the data range widely?

+## Mean or Average

+A common measure of the central tendency is the mean.
+If we take a list of data, sum the values, and divide by the number of data we get the mean or the average.

+## Median

+Another measure of the central tendency is the median.
+The median is the value at which half the data has a value below the median and half the data has a value above it.

+## Standard Deviation

+The standard deviation is a measure of how dense or spare the data are around the central tendency.

 ## Histogram

 A common tool for looking at single-variable (univariate) data is a histogram.